 Depending upon state policy, the criminal charge, and the offender, additional terms of parole may include:

-Drug Testing - Parolees who have a history of alcoholism or substance abuse may be required to submit to random, periodic drug tests.
+Drug and Alcohol Testing: Parolees who have a history of alcoholism or substance abuse may be required to submit to random, periodic drug tests.

 If a parolee is accused of violating the conditions of parole, the parolee may be arrested and detained pending a hearing on the alleged parole violation.
 The parolee may plead guilty to the violation and accept a punishment, or may request a hearing before a parole examiner.